MayeDiaz818/etf-automated-reporting-pipeline/README.md

 This project is an end-to-end automated data analytics pipeline that downloads ETF market data, performs cleaning and transformation, computes financial KPIs, detects anomalies, generates visualizations, and exports a complete reporting package.

-The pipeline is built in a modular, production-style architecture, similar to analytics workflows used in banking environments (e.g., RBC, Scotiabank, BMO).
+The pipeline is built in a modular, production-style architecture, similar to analytics workflows used in banking environments.

 **🚀 Features**
 ✔ Automated daily data ingestion